miguelgbandeira/cv-builder-react/README.md

 ## Demo

-You can view a live demo of the Library App [here.](https://cv-builder-react.pages.dev/)
+You can view a live demo of the app [here.](https://cv-builder-react.pages.dev/)

 ## Features